Distances and projection (HL)

 D=(ab)×ddD = \frac{\left\lvert(\bm a - \bm b) \times \bm d\right\rvert}{\lvert \bm d \rvert}

-Distance between two linear trajectories
+Two linear trajectories

 Or nearest approach between two objects in linear, constant-velocity, motion.